Let us help you make the most of your visit to Canada’s biggest city with this list of the best things to do in Toronto!

 The museum has sections pertaining to dinosaurs, Canadian and European artifacts, African & Asian art pieces, and the World’s largest collection of fossils from the Burgess Shale.

-In addition to all of that, they host an incredible and huge collection of design and fine art and art deco pieces.
+In addition to all of that, the Royal Ontario Museum hosts an incredible and huge collection of design and fine art and art deco pieces.

 With more than 6,000,000 items and 40 galleries to explore you will surely be able to find something for everyone visiting.